tracyreed/profitwisesucks.com/README.md

 This information was [subpoenaed](/Exhibit 202.pdf){:target="_blank"} (Attachment 3, C(2))
-"All documentation showing the members of Copilotco, LLC") from him and he failed to provide it, presumably because either he did not have it (despite it having been available from the beginning) or he knew it would be problematic under the circustances.
+"All documentation showing the members of Copilotco, LLC") from him and he failed to provide it.
+Presumably, because either he did not have it (despite it having been available from the beginning) or he knew it would be problematic under the circustances.
 I believe he should have had it.
 Every other tax preparer I have dealt with since has asked for it without my prompting.